 This started as a collaboration with Northeastern University, with INRIA and also with University of Helsinki.
 Mainly the research has been done at Northeastern and so we’ve developed this tool and provided it to users, so anyone can sign up.
 Of course, the Data Transparency Lab has also been involved.
 They provided the initial funding for this project, really helped get Recon off the ground.
 They continue to provide resources so that we can run our Recon service for the users who are contributing to our experiments.
 They’re also hosting data that we generate that helps inform individuals about the kinds of privacy concerns that we’ve seen and more recently the project is also funded by the Department of Homeland Security in the U.S. to help protect consumers against privacy threats, not only on mobile devices, but also in their homes and in smart connected spaces where there’s devices that are capturing information about individuals as well.
 So, the question is what are the resources involved or the resource demands involved for supporting a system like Recon.
 So, it’s certainly a non-trivial problem to solve.
 We have a machine-learning implementation that needs constant attention as advertisers and other data collection companies change the way that they collect data, we need to make sure that our systems are adapting properly.
 In addition to that, although our system doesn’t require an app, so we can run this entirely using a VPN proxy, we’re increasingly interested in running it in a bunch of other environments.
 We’d like to run it on the device itself as part of an app, so we’ve already collaborated with the Antmonitor team, also funded by DTL, and we’re in talks to collaborate with the Lumen team, which is another DTL funded project.
 And then in addition to that, we’ve implemented Recon on a router, so I’ve been very fortunate to have a postdoc, Daniel Dubois, who’s been doing this implementation and we used it at the Rooftop Film Festival this summer for an interactive where we monitored network traffic for individuals who are attending the event.
 This is where the Harvest documentary film that uses Recon appeared and we’ve also made this available to individuals and researchers at Telefónica and our goal is to make that available to people in general.

-There needs to be an effort towards advertising the tools that exist today and potentially also having a sort of marketplace where those who need tools for transparency can advertise their own needs so that as researchers who work on this topic we can get more informed as to what are the directions we need to go with our tools to better meet the needs of those particular users.
+There needs to be a marketplace where those who need tools for transparency can advertise their own needs so that as researchers can get more informed to what are the directions we need to go with our tools to better meet the needs of users.

 What was your session at DTL Conference about?